+At December 31, 2018, the Investment Partnership had a total cost basis in Athene of \$9.6 million and the fair value of this investment approximated \$24.1 million, 85.3% of the net asset value of the Investment Partnership, which resulted in a net life-to-date unrealized appreciation of \$14.5 million.
+For the year ended December 31, 2018 the Investment Partnership recorded a net decrease in unrealized appreciation of \$(910.5) million due to the realization of unrealized appreciation on investments associated with the distribution of Athene shares in connection with the 15-Month Unlock Distribution and a decrease in unrealized appreciation on investments of \$(68.7) million due to a decrease in fair value per Athene share.
+For the year ended December 31, 2017 the Investment Partnership recorded a net decrease in unrealized appreciation of \$(1,214.6) million due to the realization of unrealized appreciation on investments of \$1,675.3 million associated with the distribution of Athene shares in unrealized appreciation on investments of \$1,675.3 million associated with the distribution of Athene shares in unrealized appreciation on investments of \$1,675.3 million associated with the distribution of Athene shares in unrealized appreciation of \$1,075.3 million associated with the distribution of Athene shares in unrealized appreciation on investments of \$1,675.3 million associated with the distribution of Athene shares in unrealized appreciation of \$1,675.3 million associated with the distribution of Athene shares in unrealized appreciation on investments of \$460.7 million due to an increase in fair value per Athene share.

 At December 31, 2017, the Investment Partnership had a total cost basis in Athene of \$428.9 million and the fair value of this investment approximated \$1,354.0 million, 99.4% of the net asset value of the Investment Partnership, which resulted in a net life-to-date unrealized appreciation of \$925.1 million.
-For the year ended December 31, 2017 the Investment Partnership recorded a net decrease in unrealized appreciation of \$(1,214.6) million due to the realization of unrealized appreciation on investments of \$1,675.3 million associated with the distribution of Athene shares in connection with the Follow-on Offering, Second Follow-on Offering, and 12-Month Unlock Distribution, offset by an increase in unrealized appreciation on investments of \$460.7 million due to an increase in fair value per Athene share.

-At December 31, 2016, the Investment Partnership had a total cost basis in Athene of \$1,178.7 million and the fair value of this investment approximated \$3,318.3 million, 99.6% of the net asset value of the Investment Partnership, which resulted in net life-to-date unrealized appreciation of \$2,139.7 million.
-For the year ended December 31, 2016, the Investment Partnership recognized a net increase in unrealized appreciation of \$552.5 million on its investment in Athene.